Nitrokey/nitrokey-documentation/nextbox/remote/dynamic-dns.rst

 *reachability* of your NextBox is tested successfully.
 If this is the case, just click **Enable TLS** to acquire your TLS certificate.

-.. note:: If the reachibility test fails, make sure your :doc:`port forwarding <port-forwarding-firewall>` is configured properly.
+.. note:: If the reachibility test fails, make sure your :doc:`port forwarding <port-forwarding>` is configured properly.